gitleaks/gitleaks/README.md

 ### Commands

-⚠️ v8.15.0 introduced a change that deprecated `detect` and `protect`.
+⚠️ v8.19.0 introduced a change that deprecated `detect` and `protect`.
 Those commands are still available _and_ supported but are hidden in the `--help` menu.

 There are three scanning modes: `git`, `dir`, and `stdin`.

 #### Git
-TODO
+The `git` command lets you scan local git repos.
+Under the hood, gitleaks uses the `git log -p` command to scan patches.
+You can configure the behavior of `git log -p` with the `log-opts` option.
+For example, if you wanted to run gitleaks on a range of commits you could use the following
+command: `gitleaks git -v --log-opts="--all commitA..commitB"`.
+See the [git log](https://git-scm.com/docs/git-log) documentation for more information.

 #### Dir
-TODO
+The `dir` (aliases include `files`, `directory`) command lets you scan directories and files.
+Example: `gitleaks dir -v path_to_directory`

 #### Stdin
-TODO
+You can also stream data to gitleaks with the `stdin` command.
+Example: `cat some_file | gitleaks -v stdin`

 ### Creating a baseline